dineshselvantdm-zz/electrode-web-qr-scanner/README.md

 # electrode-web-qr-scanner
-This uses react-qr-reader to scan the QR code.
+This app uses react-qr-reader to scan the QR code.
-So the image processing is offloaded to Web worker.
+So the image processing will offloaded to Web worker.
-It wont't bloock the main javascript theard.
+It won't block the main javascript theard.
 The scanning process will be fast and optimized.

 ## License